Internship Opportunities in London, England

 Semester & Summer Internships in London

-You will participate in a mandatory Orientation at LSBU after you arrive in London.
+Upon your arrival in London, you will participate in LSBU’s orientation program.
 This will help prepare you for your internship experience and understand what will be expected of you throughout the term of your internship, as well as how to be successful!
 Interning is a great opportunity to gain work experience and network contacts, as well as apply what you’ve learned in class.

 Example Internship Placements

 Below is a listing of internship fields in which students have been previously placed through the LSBU Internship Program.
 The listing is meant to give you a general idea of the type of work you can expect to complete during your internship, but placements are not limited to, nor guaranteed to be available in, the fields/job types listed below.
-This is the reason why you are required to list three different fields in which you would be interested in interning in while in London on your application, as mentioned above.
+This is the reason why you are required to list three different fields in which you would be interested in interning in while in London on your application.
+In order for your placement to be successful, you need to be knowledgable about the fields you list.
 If you have specific questions regarding the internship programs or possible placements, please contact ASA.

-Business: Past students have benefitted from internships in a wide range of professions across the business field.
+Business: Students have benefitted from internships in a wide range of professions across the business field.
 Opportunities are available in Accounting and Finance, Economics, as well as PR and Marketing.
 Please see examples of internships held by students in previous terms: